-With no costs for participating in the course besides one’s time, students are able to get an extended glimpse of the kind of education available at the world’s premier aeronautical university without worrying about tuition or if the subject is 100 percent right for them.
-MOOCs are risk-free learning!
+With no costs for participating in the course besides one’s time, students are able to get an extended glimpse of the kind of education available at the world’s premier aeronautical university without worrying about tuition.
+MOOCs provide risk-free learning!

 Whereas on-campus and online university courses are primarily driven by lectures and interaction with professors, much of the learning in MOOCs is obtained from collaboration with classmates.

 Most of the MOOC coursework will be asynchronous, providing students with the flexibility to watch lectures and work on assignments on their own timetable.
-There will be live sessions scheduled to allow students to watch the professor lecture and ask questions in real time, but the heart of MOOC learning lies in peer-to-peer interaction outside of the online classroom.
+The heart of MOOC learning lies in peer-to-peer interaction outside of the online classroom.

 Students will view recorded lectures and read course material, but they will also share ideas with fellow MOOC classmates on discussion boards and social media platforms, such as Twitter.